lpsinger/userguide/quickstart.rst

-Pay particular attention to the :doc:`content` section of this user guide to familiarize yourself with the contents of machine-readable LIGO/Virgo/KAGRA :term:`GCN Notices <GCN Notice>`.
-Play with the :doc:`tutorial/index` to receive example GCN Notices and practice working with :doc:`sky localization maps <tutorial/skymaps>`.
+Pay particular attention to the :doc:`content` section of this user guide to familiarize yourself with the contents of machine-readable LIGO/Virgo/KAGRA :term:`Notices <Notice>`.
+Play with the :doc:`tutorial/index` to receive example Notices and practice working with :doc:`sky localization maps <tutorial/skymaps>`.

 2. Subscribe to GCN Circulars